AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 # Creating a Modern Data Lakehouse with Azure Synapse
 ## Azure Resource Deployment

 This Data Lakehouse architecture uses Azure Synapse Analytics, Azure Data Lake Storage Gen2 (ADLS) and an Apache Spark pool.

 These Azure resources are provisioned using Infrastructure as Code (IaC) with a Azure Resource Management (ARM) template.

+Click the button below to start the deployment process.

 [![Deploy To Azure][azure-schield]][azure-url]